alphagov/fourth-wall/README.markdown

     - _`hide`_: hide WIP PR's completely
  - `filterrepo`: Specify a repository name you wish to exclude from displayed PRs
  - `filterrepo[]`: Given multiple times allows for more than one repository to be excluded
+ - `extra_scopes`: A comma separated list of extra scopes that your token requires

 The Gist should contain one or more JSON files with this syntax: